 This is a mistake.

-When you first start freelancing you need to over-identify with the idea that you are a freelance.
-This can be hard because people that take this path are often trying to lean away from their former jobs and create more space in their life.
+When you first start freelancing you need to over-identify with the idea that you are a freelancer.
+This can be hard because people who take this path are often trying to lean away from their former jobs and create more space in their lives.

 However, if you’re hedging, others will know it too.
-You need to learn to balance your fear of becoming burned out in this path with letting people know you are available for work.
-Managing this delicate balance is vital to ensure you lay the groundwork to building a lasting freelance business.
+You need to learn to balance your fear of becoming burned out on this path with letting people know you are available for work.
+Managing this delicate balance is vital to ensure you lay the groundwork for building a lasting freelance business.